OpenEvalProject/evals/manuscripts/elife-62669/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/62669/elife-62669-fig3-v2.jpg)

 **Figure 3.:** (A) Scatterplot showing the MPRA effect of the most significant causal variant per gene (y-axis) versus the effect of the local eQTL (x-axis).
 Red dots indicate local eQTLs with a LOD score of at least 50.
 Genes describes in the text and in panel (C) are highlighted in bold.
 Other genes also present in panel (B) are indicated in regular font.
 The dashed diagonal shows the case of equal MPRA and local eQTL effects.
 Dashed horizontal and vertical lines indicate no effect.
 The panel only shows variants with a significant MPRA effect.
 (B) As in (A), but for the second-most significant causal variant per gene.
 Note the different scale of the y-axis between A and B. (C).
 Examples of summed MPRA effects of individual variants compared to the local eQTL for the given gene.
 (D).
 Spearman correlation coefficients MPRA variants versus local eQTLs as a function of whether a variant is bound by a nucleosome in the genome.
 Significance of the correlation is indicated.
-Error bars show 95% confidence intervals for the strength of the correlation.Figure 3—source data 1.
+Error bars show 95% confidence intervals for the strength of the correlation.

 QTL regions for organismal traits can harbor multiple causal variants (Mackay et al., 2009), but it is less clear whether QTLs for cellular traits such as gene expression have a similarly complex molecular basis.
 To test whether local eQTLs contain multiple causal variants, we considered, where available, the second-most significant MPRA variant for each gene, if that variant was still significant at an FDR of 5%.
 The effects of these second variants correlated with eQTL effects (rho = 0.3, p=0.03; Figure 3B).
 Further, there were significant correlations between the number of nominally significant (p<0.05) MPRA variants identified for a gene and that gene’s local eQTL LOD score (rho = 0.12, p=0.003) and its absolute eQTL effect size (rho = 0.14, p=3e-5).
 Thus, some local eQTLs are due to multiple causal promoter variants.